ersonp/go-simple-blockchain/README.md

 ### v0.2.2

-The gorilla/mux API implimentation is dropped and is replaced with go/gin webserver with a UI.
+The gorilla/mux API implementation is dropped and is replaced with go/gin webserver with a UI.